dasbus-project/dasbus/docs/examples.rst

         def send(self, message):
             print(message)

-Use DBus containers to publish dynamically created Python objects.
+Use DBus containers to automatically publish dynamically created Python objects.
+A DBus container converts publishable Python objects into DBus paths and back.
+It generates unique DBus paths in the specified namespace and assigns them to objects.
+Each object is published when its DBus path is requested for the first time.

 .. code-block:: python